Stay (Shakespears Sister song)

 "Stay" is a song by the UK-based pop act Shakespears Sister, released in January 1992 by London Records as the second single from their second studio album, Hormonally Yours (1992).
 The single was written by Siobhan Fahey, Marcella Detroit, and Dave Stewart (under the pseudonym "Jean Guiot").

 "Stay" became a hit, topping the UK Singles Chart for eight consecutive weeks and ending 1992 as the UK's fourth-biggest-selling single.
 "Stay" also reached No. 1 in Sweden and in band member Siobhan Fahey's birthplace, Ireland.
-It was a transatlantic hit as well, reaching No. 4 on both the US Billboard Hot 100 and the Canadian RPM 100 Hit Tracks chart.
+It was a transatlantic hit as well, reaching No. 4 on both the US Billboard Hot 100 and Cash Box Top 100, as well as the Canadian RPM 100 Hit Tracks chart.
 The accompanying music video was directed by Sophie Muller and drew inspirations from the 1953 film Cat-Women of the Moon.
 At the 1993 Brit Awards "Stay" won the award for British Video of the Year.

 In November 2010, The X Factor contestant Cher Lloyd performed the song on series 7 of the show.
 Following this, the original version re-entered the UK and Irish charts.
 As well as being used on The X Factor, the song has also been featured on Britain's Got Talent, Dancing on Ice, Strictly Come Dancing and The Voice UK.
 A cover version by Ghost, played at the end credits of Insidious: The Red Door, the fifth installment of the Insidious Franchise.